smc24-musicgen/smc24-musicgen.github.io/_pages/about.md

 The first part of the Computational Music Creativity course focuses on exploring, implementing, and critically evaluating symbolic music generation techniques, including both traditional approaches and deep learning-based methods.

-# Learning Objectives
+### Learning Objectives

 * Understand the theoretical foundations and principles of symbolic generative music techniques, including Markov chains, cellular automata, genetic algorithms, RNNs/LSTMs, and transformers.
-* Analyze the strengths and limitations of both traditional and machine-learning-based symbolic generative music techniques in terms of creativity, coherence, and practical application.
+* Analyze the strengths and limitations of both traditional and machine-learning based symbolic generative music techniques in terms of creativity, coherence, and practical application.
 * Code generative music systems from scratch, demonstrating the ability to translate theoretical concepts into functional implementations.
 * Connect theory to practice by exploring how generative music techniques are applied in research, industry, and artistic projects, and discussing real-world challenges and hurdles in the field.
 * Combine, adapt, and implement generative techniques to design symbolic music systems tailored to specific creative tasks and musical objectives.